-HYLAND ACRES CHANTEL (Century Free Spirit X Excess Princess), 1990 chestnut sabino mare.
-Notice the white hair in the roots of her mane and in the tailhead?
-This is not flaxen.
-The addition of white hairs in the mane and tail is one of the sabino characteristics; it is actually "sabino roaning" that is located in the
+HYLAND ACRES CHANTEL (Century Free Spirit X Excess Princess), 1990 chestnut mare.
+The addition of white hairs in the mane and tail is one of the

-AWEE BLAZE OF GLORY (SP Captain Hook x Hicourt Cachet) 1998 chestnut sabino mare owned by
+AWEE BLAZE OF GLORY (SP Captain Hook x Hicourt Cachet) 1998 chestnut mare.
+Photo

-PKF CLASSIC SPATS (Shakers Sheridan X Downers Debutante) 1985 chestnut sabino stallion owned by Colleen McNichol,
+PKF CLASSIC SPATS (Shakers Sheridan X Downers Debutante) 1985 chestnut stallion owned by Colleen McNichol,

 Four Seasons Farm, Jordan, MN.
 Photo by Linda Quillen Wollaber.

-STARSPANGLED PUMPKINEATER (Royal Oaks Gaylark x Sirrah Victoria), 1997 chestnut sabino mare.
-She was registered as grey- notice the roaning, especially concentrated on her hindquarters?
+STARSPANGLED PUMPKINEATER (Royal Oaks Gaylark x Sirrah Victoria), 1997 chestnut mare, registered as grey- notice the roaning, especially concentrated on her hindquarters?
 Her breeders were not sure what color this mare was!
 Owned by Marcia Meurs of Ramona CA. Ridden here by Marcia's daughter Mary.
 Mary, mounted on "Kitty", won the title of Ramona Rodeo Junior Queen and the duo spent 2002 representing Ramona at the PRCA Rodeos in Southern California.
 Kay Levie photo.

 The late SLEEPYS SELECT ROSE

-(Middland Lipp A Tink X Sleepy's Fuzzy Fanny), 1983 chestnut sabino mare
+(Middland Lipp A Tink X Sleepy's Fuzzy Fanny), 1983 chestnut mare

 owned by Tammy Kastner of Ontario.

 The top picture was taken in 2002 when this mare was 19.
-She looks very much like a rose grey but note the dark mane and
+She looks very much like a rose grey, but

 pictured elsewhere on these pages.
-There are other sabino lines in the pedigree as well.
+There are other sabino-like lines in the pedigree as well.
 "Rosey's" nephew

 is also an odd color and is pictured below.
 Photos courtesy of Tammy Kastner,